gjwGithub/search-engine/README.md

 The programming language is python and the databse is mongodb.

-We implemented forward indexing, inverted indexing, tf-idf scoring and pagerank algorithm.
+We implemented forward indexing, inverted indexing, tf-idf scoring, cosine similartity, pagerank algorithm and RankSVM to learn the weights of cosine similarity and pagerank.
 Also, we developed a simple web interface for searching based on the flask framework of python.